leadtech85/custom-layout-defi-portfolio/README.md

 # Custom Layout Defi
-This is the custom layout defi that can customize the layout of portfolio widgets.
+This is the custom layout defi portfolio that can customize the layout of portfolio widgets.

-This is developy by using [T3 Stack](https://create.t3.gg/).
+This is developed by using [T3 Stack](https://create.t3.gg/).

 ## Stacks